 This is a national telephone helpline for people struggling with debt.
 National Debtline can also send you a free debt advice pack, with guidance on completing a personal budget, samples of letters to creditors, and information on legal questions connected with debt.

 This is a network that supports free advice providers and can give details of your nearest debt advice centre.
-Call AdviceUK on 020 7469 5700, 8:30am to 5pm Monday to Friday.
+Visit AdviceUK to find your nearest advice centre.

 Run by the government, this website provides a wide range of news and information and has a specific section on redundancy.
 Visit: Directgov.